 How Parylene Works in Military Settings

 Parylene conformal coating is one of many types of compounds that can be used to coat various materials, but it stands out from the pack.
-Parylene is applied as a vapor, allowing it to adhere itself to difficult to reach areas of equipment and machinery.
+Parylene is applied as a vapor, allowing it to adhere to difficult-to-reach areas of equipment and machinery.
 This incredible compound can attach itself to areas of only 0.01 mm.
 The application of Parylene is also done at room temperature to reduce the risk of compromising matter which may be sensitive already to chemicals and varied extreme temperatures.

 Once applied, parylene has withstood some incredible tests, such as a 100-hour salt spray.